 The number of homes varies year to year; typically between 8 and 12 homes will be open.
 Given the mixed-use nature of the Historic Roosevelt Neighborhood, a contemporary home or building often makes a surprise appearance!

-All tickets will be picked up at the ticket table.
 You’ll receive a pass and a printed tour guide that will include a map and a description of each stop on the tour.
 The stops are numbered in the recommend order, but you’re free to visit each as you wish.

 Roosevelt is home to some of the best restaurants in Phoenix!
 Stay tuned for special offers just for ticket buyers.